t2mhanh/Domain-Adaptation/MNIST_USPS_Dataset/README.md

-MNIST and USPS dataset as Numpy image array and PNG files
+MNIST and USPS datasets as Numpy image arrays and PNG files
 ---------------------------------------------------------

 Python file usps_mnist.py contains the definition for the function dataset() that could be used for creating an image numpy array for MNIST and USPS datasets.